ENTP vs INTP – Key Differences between these Two Personalities

 • INTPs will deliberate and rationally analyze an issue before they act.

-• ENTPs are happy to work alone but would enjoy having someone else around for consultation.
+• ENTPs are happy to work alone but would enjoy consulting with someone else.

-• INTPs do not require anyone to work with them and are happy to be alone.
+• INTPs do not require anyone to work with them and are glad to be alone.

 What are the Key Differences between ENTPs and INTPs?

 ENTPs and INTPs are very similar, but their differences stand out in their approaches to problem-solving.
-ENTPs tend to think on a large scale, conceiving of and applying general patterns in order to understand a situation, while INTPs are more focused on the details, primarily considering individual facts.
+ENTPs think on a large scale, conceiving of and applying general patterns to understand a situation.
+At the same time, INTPs focus more on the details, primarily considering individual facts.

-Every personality has four cognitive functions — Intuition, Thinking, Sensing and Feeling.
-Those functions are then further described by how they are expressed, either Extraverted (outside of the mind) or Introverted (inside of the mind).
+Every personality has four cognitive functions — Intuition, Thinking, Sensing, and Feeling.
+Those functions are then further described by how they are expressed: extroverted (outside of the mind) or Introverted (inside of the mind).

 ENTPs and INTPs are mirrors of each other.
-ENTPs’ dominant function is Extraverted Intuition and their auxiliary function is Introverted Thinking.
-INTPs’ dominant function is Introverted Thinking and their auxiliary function is Extraverted Intuition.
+ENTPs’ dominant function is Extraverted Intuition, and their auxiliary function is Introverted Thinking.
+INTPs’ chief function is Introverted Thinking, and their additional function is Extraverted Intuition.

-Likewise, an ENTP’s tertiary and inferior functions are Extraverted Feeling and Introverted Sensing respectively.
-INTPs are the exact opposite with their tertiary function being Introverted Sensing and their inferior function being Extraverted Feeling.
+Likewise, an ENTP’s tertiary and inferior functions are Extraverted Feeling and Introverted Sensing, respectively.
+INTPs are the opposite, with their tertiary function being Introverted Sensing and their impaired function being Extraverted Feeling.

 ENTPs

-• They are excellent at seeing patterns and making connections between disparate entities, often seeing relationships when other people do not.
+• They are excellent at seeing patterns and connecting disparate entities, often seeing relationships when others do not.

 • They are very oriented toward the future and the possibilities that the future might hold.